danush02/danush02/README.md

 Here are some ideas to get you started:-->

-- 🌱 I’m currently learning MSc Data Science
+- 🌱 I’m currently studying MSc Data Science
 - 📫 Reach me at: dan.nush6@gmail.com
 - 🧑‍💻 Worked with: python, java